billowapp/payfast/README.md

 ### ITN Responses

 Payfast will send a POST request to notify the merchant (You) with a status on the transaction.
-This will allow you to update your order status based on the appropriate status.
+This will allow you to update your order status based on the appropriate status sent back from Payfast.

 ```php